Christopher James Conway

 Performed testing and quality assurance of the MotionViewer software application for motion tracking using Orient on-body inertial Wireless Sensor Network devices.

-Developed and tested an automatic server-deployment application in Perl and Bash to install and build all necessary software, libraries and configuration required to run an ENMAC server.
-Two versions were created: web-based and DVD.
-Successfully used to rapidly build and deploy servers in Russia.
+- Solely developed and tested an automated deployment application to install and build all necessary software, libraries and configuration required to run a server farm of GE’s power-grid management software.
+This software was successfully used to deploy servers at a power network facility in Russia.

-Created a virtualised environment for testing and deployment of ENMAC software using VMWare ESX virtualisation technology.
-Successfully used in-house for both demonstration to potential clients and training.
+- Created a virtualised environment for testing and deployment of GE’s power-grid management software using VMWare virtualisation technology.
+Successfully used in-house for both demonstration to potential customers and training.

 IEEE Workshop on Holistic Building Intelligence through Sensing Systems (HOBSENSE)